-Augmented Reality is a type of technology that lets you overlay digital information on top of a learner’s environment—all in real time.
-The device used can be something as simple as your phone or as complex as a Google Glass.
+Augmented reality (AR) is a type of technology that lets you overlay digital information on top of a learner’s environment—all in real time.
+The device used can be something as simple as a smartphone or as complex as Google Glass.
 Either way, it’s a semi-immersive learning experience.

-Virtual reality, on the other hand, is 100% percent immersive, allowing the learner to feel like they are interacting with a completely different world.
-A great learning method for highly technical and or dangerous job types—think surgeon or military fighter pilot.
+Virtual reality (VR), on the other hand, is 100% immersive, allowing the learner to feel like they’re interacting with a completely different world.
+VR is a great learning method for highly technical or dangerous job types—think, surgeons or military fighter pilots.